 An actuarial valuation of the System is performed annually.
-As of July 1, 2017, the date of the most recent actuarial valuation, the funded ratio of the System was 70.49%.
-This was an increase from the System's July 1, 2016 valuation funded ratio of 69.28%.
-At July 1, 2017 the amortization period of the Syestem was 22 years, as compared to 24 years at July 1, 2016.
+As of July 1, 2018, the date of the most recent actuarial valuation, the funded ratio of the System was 68.19%.
+This was an decrease from the System's July 1, 2017 valuation funded ratio of 70.49%.
+At July 1, 2018 the amortization period of the System was 31 years, as compared to 22 years at July 1, 2017.

 In determining contribution rates, an actuarial value of assets is used rather than a market value of assets.
 The actuarial value of assets is based on a smoothed income investment rate.
-The TRS plan experienced an actuarial asset gain over the last year.
-The market value of assets had a positive return of 11.92% net of investment and operating expenses.
-The actuarial value of assets earned 8.24%, which is 0.49% greater than the actuarial assumption of 7.75%.
+The TRS plan experienced an actuarial asset loss over the last year.
+The market value of assets had a positive return of 8.82% net of investment and operating expenses.
+The actuarial value of assets earned 6.85%, which is 0.90% less than the actuarial assumption of 7.75%.
 Actuarial gains or losses result when the return on the actuarial value of assets differs from the actuarial investment return assumption.

 MCA §19-20-201 requires the actuarial report to show how market performance is affecting the actuarial funding of the retirement system.
-The July 1, 2016 market value of assets is \$22.8 million less than the actuarial value of assets.
+The July 1, 2018 market value of assets is \$53.9 million greater than the actuarial value of assets.
 This is due to the smoothing of investment gains and losses over a four year period.
-If the market value of assets was used, the amortization period the System would be 23 years, and the funded ratio would be 70.09%.
+This \$53.9 million in unrecognized asset gains will either offset any future investment losses or if there are none, decrease the amortization period of the UAAL in future valuations.
+If the market value of assets was used, the amortization period of the System would be 29 years, and the funded ratio would be 69.09%.